spencer-shadley/completed-class/class-content/21-MERN/01-Activities/05-Stu_ReactRouter/README.md

 ### Part 2

-- Notice that inside of the `pages` folder we have a `NoMatch` component.
+- Notice that inside of the `pages` directory we have a `NoMatch` component.
 This is the component for our 404 page.

 - Add a route for the new `NoMatch` component.
 This should only render if no other routes are matched. e.g. `/sjdfhjsdhfjsa` or `/notarealroute/lalala` should both render the `NoMatch` component page.